Citation, DOI and article data

-Desmoid tumours (DT's) are benign, non-inflammatory fibroblastic tumour (see WHO 2002 classification of soft tissue tumours) with a tendency to local invasion and recurrence but without metastasis.
+Desmoid tumours (DTs) are benign, non-inflammatory fibroblastic tumours (see WHO 2002 classification of soft tissue tumours) with a tendency to local invasion and recurrence but without metastasis.

-They are rare tumours are thought to account for only around 0.03% of all neoplasms 6.
+They are rare tumours, thought to account for only ~0.03% of all neoplasms 6.
 Desmoid tumours are found in all age groups but are most frequently encountered between 20 and 40 years of age.
 They are seen more in women (2:1).
 They are rare lesions with an estimated incidence of 3 or 4 new cases per million population per year.

 - some cases have been associated with oestrogen therapy

 - in the case of mesenteric desmoid they are seen either sporadically or in association with familial polyposis coli syndrome (FAP): 9-18 of FAP cases may have a desmoid tumour 8.

 Frequent locations in the abdomen are the abdominal wall, the root of the mesentery and the retroperitoneum.